Outdoor freezers recalled after reports of fire

-MILWAUKEE, Wis — The Consumer Product Safety Commission is alerting people to a recall involving outdoor freezers.
+MILWAUKEE, Wis.
+(WXIN) — The Consumer Product Safety Commission is alerting people to a recall of outdoor freezers.

 The CPSC said the recall involves U-Line Outdoor Series 24-inch Built-In Convertible Freezers.
 They were sold in retail stores nationwide from April 2017 through February 2020 for around $2,600.